andrewliao11/CoGAN-tensorflow/README.md

 The following figure is the result showed in paper:
 ![](https://github.com/andrewliao11/CoGAN-tensorflow/blob/master/illustration.png?raw=true)

+- Note that all the natural images here is unpaired.
+In a nutshell, in each training process, the input of the descriminator is not aligned.
-The experiment result of UDA problem is very impressive to me, which inpires me to implement this in Tensorflow.
+- The experiment result of UDA problem is very impressive, which inpires me to implement this in Tensorflow.

 ## Requirement